-Studies have found a considerable increase in myopia (short-sightedness) over the last decades, which is now becoming a concern for health and safety authorities.
-Learn more about myopia in the digital age with Mister Spex.
+Studies have found a considerable increase in myopia in the digital age (short-sightedness) over the last decades, which is now becoming a concern for health and safety authorities.

 Half of the world’s population will be myopic by 2050

 One of the most potent side effects of digitisation is a generation of short-sighted digital natives and children.
 Scientific literature now focuses on the influence digital developments have on our vision.
 A recent study by the University of New South Wales predicts that half of the world’s population will be myopic by 2050.
 Why is that?

 Dr Oliver Leick, an ophthalmologist, summarises three main factors linked to short-sightedness: “the genetic factor is the largest, followed by near work, which is playing an increasingly important role due to its growing prevalence.
 Then there is the lack of daylight.”
 Even though 44 genetic variants are strongly associated with myopia, short-sightedness and its aetiology are linked to excessive screen time.

 The sharp rise in myopia mirrors a trend for children worldwide to spend more time engaged in studying, reading or staring at screens.
 Furthermore, this screen time keeps them indoors while artificial light increases the strain on their eyes.
 According to Prof. Dr Thomas Neuhann, Professor of Ophthalmology, children should spend at least one hour a day outdoors to inhibit the development of myopia.